-Score 3: Outstanding.
-This rating should be applied to a faculty member who has met the criteria for level 2 and whose service contributions have been determined to be well above the average level of expectations.
-Evidence of outstanding service includes such activities as chairing an active University or College committee and/or documentation of significant contributions to an active committee.
-In addition, evidence of leadership, innovation, or other significant service responsibilities may also be considered in this category.
+Exceeds expectations.
+This rating should be applied to a faculty member whose service contributions have been determined to be well above the average level of expectations.
+Evidence of outstanding service includes such activities as serving in a leadership role on an active University or College committee and/or documentation of significant contributions to an active committee.
+In addition, serving on multiple committees, evidence of other leadership, innovation, or other significant service responsibilities may also be considered in this category.